Teaching Assistant FAQ

-Note: All non-office assistants must attend teaching assistant training.
+Note: All graduate assistants must attend training before beginning work at UNCG.
+Moreover, their most recent training must have occurred within the past seven years to be considered current.
 For more information about assistantship types visit the Assistantships page.

 Stipends are paid after the work is performed, and are generally divided into four equal payments per semester.
 Thus, for the Fall semester, checks will be issued at the end of September, October, November and December.
 Spring payments will be made at the end of January, February, March and April.
 All new assistants (never worked at UNCG before) should have received tax forms and direct deposit information when you received your letter of appointment; if you did not, please contact the Graduate School.